-- C.12.7.7.1 In accordance with the Town of Milton Green Innovation Plan, the Town will encourage inclusion of zero carbon housing in the MEV and residential buildings that exceed building code standards for energy efficiency through voluntary adoption or by promoting programs such as Energy Star. - C.12.7.7.2 Subject to the preparation of a District Energy Plan by Milton Energy and Generation Solutions Inc., the Town may identify all or parts of the MEV as a potential district energy area. - C.12.7.7.3 Where a district energy system has been established or is planned, new development will be encouraged and may be required to connect to the district energy system and new municipal buildings will connect to the district energy system.
+- C.12.7.7.1 In accordance with the Town of Milton Green Innovation Plan, the Town will encourage inclusion of zero carbon housing in the MEV and residential buildings that exceed building code standards for energy efficiency through voluntary adoption or by promoting programs such as Energy Star. - C.12.7.7.2 The installation of on-street and off-street EV charging stations shall be encouraged. - C.12.7.7.3 Subject to the preparation of a District Energy Plan by Milton Energy and Generation Solutions Inc., the Town may identify all or parts of the MEV as a potential district energy area. - C.12.7.7.4 Where a district energy system has been established or is planned, new development will be encouraged and may be required to connect to the district energy system and new municipal buildings will connect to the district energy system.